josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧬_transparency_as_antigenic_defence.md

 ---

 ## ✨ Stardust
-transparency, disinformation, autoimmunity, democracy, antigenic defense, governance health, citizen journalism, civic metabolism, information ecology
+transparency, disinformation, autoimmunity, democracy, antigenic defence, governance health, citizen journalism, civic metabolism, information ecology

 ---

 ## 🏮 Footer
-*🧬 Transparency as Antigenic Defense* is a living node of the **Polaris Protocol**.
+*🧬 Transparency as Antigenic Defence* is a living node of the **Polaris Protocol**.
 It reframes disclosure not as risk but as metabolism — the way democracies stay alive by processing their own mistakes in daylight.

 > 📡 Cross-references: